-The Chair was pleased to say that she had attended a Post Graduate training course at the National Archives in Kew and that the Glamorgan Archives Service was known there and the Archivist was well respected both individually and professionally.
+The Chair was pleased to say that she had attended a Post Graduate training course in Kew Gardens and that the Glamorgan Archives Service was known there and the Archivist was well respected bot individually and professionally.

 RESOLVED: to note the contents of the report.